All Episodes

 It is this.

-Why the Focus 21 on up Hemi Sync tapes are not offered for sale in your catalog?
+Why the Focus 21 on UP Hemi-Sync tapes are not offered for sale in your catalog?

 Okay, that's a good question and a frequently asked question.

-Once someone has learned to detune the physical senses yet maintain consciousness then they
+Once someone has learned to detune the physical senses, yet maintain consciousness, then they can start expanding and experiencing beyond those physical senses.

-We have another focus level called 15 which is a state of no time.
+We have another focus level called 15, which is a state of no time, is the label we use for that.

 That's right.

-Yes, and we have several reasons for that.
+And we have several reasons for that.

-One of them is that we really feel like these higher focus levels, these powerful focus levels, that it's most appropriate that people listen to them in the context of programs that we offer with the support of a training staff.
+One of them is that we really feel like at these higher focus levels, these powerful focus levels, that it's most appropriate that people listen to them in the context of programs that we offer with the support of a training staff.

 It's not that we feel that people might have bad experiences, but they might have very powerful experiences that it would be helpful for them to have some counseling or the possibility to help them integrate these very powerful experiences.